rafimoz/shiritori-game/README.md

 ## Deployment

-The game is deployed at: [Insert your deployment URL here]
+The game is deployed at: https://shiritori-game-beryl.vercel.app/
 ## Assessment Details

 This project was created as part of the Nyntax MERN Assessment 2025.